 Student Conduct Board Review Committee: Three members of the Student Conduct Board, including at least one faculty member or administrative staff member and at least one student who review the results of the preliminary investigation by the Student Conduct Officer, to determine whether or not the offense falls within the Student Conduct Hearing Board’s jurisdiction, and to recommend whether or not a hearing is warranted.
 The Student Conduct Hearing Board Review Committee may determine that a hearing is not warranted and may make decisions about the complaint(s).
 If the respondent is found responsible for code violations, the committee may also impose sanctions.

-Student Conduct System Administrator: The Vice President for Student Life or their designee.
+Student Conduct System Administrator: The Assistant Dean for Student Success and Campus Community or their designee.
 The role of the Student Conduct System Administrator will be to provide administrative and procedural support to the Student Conduct Hearing Board.
 In no event will the Student Conduct System Administrator serve as a member of the Student Conduct Hearing Board.
 Because the Student Conduct System Administrator has no role in the process that would influence the decision of the Student Conduct Hearing Board, and is not a member of the Student Conduct Hearing Board, the Student Conduct System Administrator cannot be removed from a hearing on allegation of personal bias, although specific interpretations or recommendations of the Student Conduct System Administrator may be included in the justification for an appeal.

 Student Organization: Any group of persons who have complied with the formal requirements for University recognition as an organization.